smlorac/smlorac/README.md

 ### Hello 👋
 I am a chemical engineering graduate looking for opportunities in the development area.
 I've always loved researching and learning new things.

-I'm currently a student of a Certified Tech Developer course of 2 years, aiming to become a full stack developer with a back end specialization.
+I'm currently a student of a Certified Tech Developer, aiming to become a full stack developer with a focus in back end.

 Programming Languages: Javascript, Java, C, Python, MATLAB, Scilab